Qhilm/immich-power-tools/README.md

 ## 💭 Back story

 Recently I've migrated my entire Google photos library to Immich, I was able to successfully migrate all my assets along with its albums to immich.
 But there were few things like people match that was lacking.
 I loved Immich UI on the whole but for organizing content I felt its quite restricted and I had to do a lot of things in bulk instead of opening each asset and doing it.
-Hence I built this tool (continuing to itereate) to make my life and any other Immich user's life easier.
+Hence I built this tool (continuing to iterate) to make my life and any other Immich user's life easier.

 ## 🚀 Getting Started